telerik/kendo-ui-core/docs/install/bower.md

 Upon install/update you will be prompted for your Telerik username and password.

+> The professional bower package is available only for licensed user accounts; *it is not accessible for trial accounts*.

 ## Automate Kendo UI Professional package install on production servers

 To avoid retyping the user name/password entry when deploying, store the credentials in a [.netrc file](http://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.html)